29 Jan Commit to Being Your Wonderful, Weird Self

 It’s the New Year and you may feel like it’s time for a reset.
 Thoughts that we should be a better parent, friend, spouse or that we should make more money, get organized, lose weight, and eat clean (whatever that is!) tend to amplify in volume at the beginning of the year.

 Yet how often do we think about adding self-acceptance and self-compassion to our goals for the year?
 How about this year you get real comfortable with your wonderful, quirky self?
-Why bother?
+Why?
 Because self-acceptance and self-compassion are the best 1st steps towards making meaningful change in your life.
 Trade in the shoulda, woulda, coulda’s for a little I’m just fine the way I am thank you very much.

 Self-Acceptance & Self-Compassion